oroinc/documentation/community/code.rst

 Reporting Bugs
 --------------

-The Oro Platform project is using `GitHub`_ as the bug tracker.
+The Oro project is using `GitHub`_ as the bug tracker.

 .. caution::
     Please do not publish security issues publicly and please report them **only** to **security (at) orocrm.com**.